 As an older driver, you may have notice that driving is a little different compared to your early 20s and 30s.
 Some things that weren't so important back then are now a must, and vice versa.
 Regardless of your needs and preferences, there are plenty of financing options available, especially if you have good credit.
-Keep reading to learn more about the pros and cons of leasing and buying as an older driver, safety features you might want to consider and transportation options to maintain your independence if driving is no longer an option for you.
+Keep reading to learn more about the pros and cons of leasing and buying as an older driver, safety features you might want to consider and having access to cars and transportation to maintain your independence if driving is no longer an option for you.

 Car Buying Options for Seniors